nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 Allow me to categorize backend web application architectures into two types:

-1. Domain-Based architectures
+1. Domain-Driven Architectures
-2. Protocol-Based architectures
+2. Protocol-Driven Architectures

 This blog discusses the distinction between the two and my (current) position why you should consider protocol-based architectures most of the time.

-## Domain-Based Architecture (DBA)
+## Domain-Driven Architecture (DDA)

-A domain-based architecture models the business environment within the application in a "business layer"; usually using class-based objects.
-This business layer might have a "User" object with properties such as "firstName", "roles" and provide methods to mutate the user's state.
+A domain-driven architecture models the business environment within the application using a "business layer"; usually using class-based objects.
+This business layer might have a "User" object with properties such as "firstName", "roles" and provide methods to mutate the entity state.

 Usually after a typical backend API request when all business logic has resolved the final state is persisted using an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) or [ODM](https://stackoverflow.com/questions/12261866/what-is-the-difference-between-an-orm-and-an-odm) implementing a [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html).

-This model-based architecture is prevalent in Java and C#, and most other programming languages offer frameworks supporting such an architecture.
+This domain-drive architecture is prevalent in Java and C#, and most other programming languages offer frameworks supporting such an architecture.
 Many [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)-type frameworks fall into this category.

 **Strong points:**